 Freed from Sin

-If our old self has died to sin, then why do we still struggle with sin?
-In the previous passage, Paul confirmed that the old man we were in Adam was crucified with Christ.
-In this passage, Paul specifically uses the term “the body of sin,” which means the body as we live in today.
-Dr. Martyn Lloyd-Jones speaks at length to distinguish between the “old man” and the “body of sin” that Paul is referring to.
-As a Christian, your old self is dead, but your mortal body has not yet been delivered from the effects of sin and the fall.
-Sin still has a rule on our body and so we should be longing for the redemption of our bodies, which will come!
-Paul warns that it is because of this exact purpose that we should no longer be living in sin and letting the members of our body be instruments of sin!
-Why would we act like the man who has already died?
-A day is soon coming when our bodies will be glorified, just as Christ’s body was glorified when he ascended into Heaven.
-Let us continue to fight the sin that tempts our carnal bodies and long for the day when we will be free from the effects of sin.
+If the old self has died to sin, then why does the Christian still struggle with sin?
+In the previous passage, Paul confirmed that the old self in Adam was crucified with Christ.
+In this passage, Paul specifically uses the term “the body of sin,” which means the body lived in today.
+In the sermon on Romans 6:6–7 titled “Freed from Sin,” Dr. Martyn Lloyd-Jones speaks at length to distinguish between the “old man” and the “body of sin” to which Paul refers.
+As a Christian, the old self is dead but the mortal body has not yet been delivered from the effects of sin and the fall.
+Sin still has a rule on the body and so one should long for the redemption of the body that will come.
+Paul warns that it is because of this exact purpose that the Christian should no longer live in sin and let the members of the body be instruments of sin.
+Why would the Christian act like the person who has already died?
+A day is soon coming when the body will be glorified, just as Christ’s body was glorified when He ascended into Heaven.
+Let the Christian continue to fight the sin that tempts the carnal body and long for the day when they will be free from the effects of sin.